Getting down ‘n’ detailed with Kubrick’s claustrophobic cinema classic The Shining, and comparing the source novel by Stephen King.

 While the film sees Danny haunted by Room 237 and the murdered Grady girls, it’s far more pervasive in the book.
 The Overlook is stuffed with memories that won’t die.
 That’s why it wants Danny.

-These past events become increasingly real, until others see them as well.
+These spectral events become increasingly real, until others see them as well.
 Wendy and Jack hear distant music, and discover streamers discarded in the elevator.

-But the hotel’s past life roaring back into existence only features fleetingly in the movie, and only then at the end.
+In the film, the hotel’s past life roaring back into existence only features fleetingly, and only at the very end.
 For instance, when Wendy glimpses the dog man, and later when she runs into a room full of dead party guests.

 2. Room 217 / Room 237

 Kubrick filmed some of the Overlook’s exterior shots at Timberline Lodge, Oregon.
-The Lodge asked for the room number change to avoid scaring guests (the Lodge didn’t have a room 237, so it seemed a safer choice).
+The Lodge asked for the room number to be changed because they thought guests wouldn’t want to stay in room 217 (the Lodge didn’t have a room 237, so it seemed a safer choice).

 That’s not all Kubrick changed about this nightmare bedroom.